ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: pre}

-   For this example, you'd see a response similar to the following output:
+   For this example, you see a response that is similar to the following output:
    ```
    Name       Endpoint               Status
    us-south   /v1/regions/us-south   available